mistyk/inavradar-ESP32/README.md

 - TX from FC to ESP RX pin 17
 - RX from FC to ESP TX pin 23

+Just activate MSP con the corrosponding UART, the speed is 115200.

 Thanks for testing! 😄 👍

 ## Contact